Time for some CSS debate

 Before highlighting that the road to behaviour in CSS has already begun with the much used :hover, accompanied by :active, and :focus — user action pseudo-classes, agents sometimes change the rendering in response to user actions; response being the keyword.

-Will Peavy comments that these behaviours wreak reek of IE’s abandoned CSS expressions, and edthered asks:
+Will Peavy comments that these behaviours reek of IE’s abandoned CSS expressions, and edthered asks:

 What happens when your CSS library and your javascript library start trying to do the same thing to the same element, or different things to the same element?